 The amazing mobilisation and enthusiasm we've seen during the many climate youth strikes in Brighton & Hove have shown that young people are a great force in pushing for change and coming up with creative ideas to combat climate change and the loss of biodiversity.

-Young people have formed a youth citizen assembly to advise Brighton & Hove City Council on concrete actions to take on important issues like air pollution.
+Young people formed a youth citizen assembly to advise Brighton & Hove City Council on concrete actions to take on important issues like air pollution.

 The youth climate assembly met online using Zoom between September and December 2020.
 Twenty-four young people, aged 12 to 25 took part.
 All came from schools, colleges and universities in Brighton & Hove.